bmp-dot/QuickStartCalmDSL/README.md

 -   Run ```calm create bp --file blueprint.py --name FromDSL-<Initials\>```

-    -   This converts the .py file to json an sync it with Prism Centeral
+    -   This converts the .py file to json an sync it with Calm

--   Optional: Run "calm compile bp -f blueprint.py to view the json format from DSL
+-   Optional: Run ```calm compile bp -f blueprint.py``` to view the json format from DSL

 ![A screenshot of a cell phone Description automatically